tmunzar/cakephp-couchsource/README.md

 ===========

 CouchSource is a [CakePHP datasource](http://book.cakephp.org/view/1075/DataSources) allowing to build Models from a [CouchDB](http://couchdb.apache.org/) database.
-This is the one in use on the [PathMotion](http://www.pathmotion.com) website.
+This is an update/fix for the https://github.com/PathMotion/cakephp-couchsource to work on CakePHP 2.1+

 Install
 -------